bgachara/bgachara.github.io/posts/databases.md

     - better approach is to use dictionary compression to convert repetitive variable-length data into fixed-lenght values(typically 32-bit integers)
 - Maintain a separate file per attribute with a dedicated header area for metadata about entire column.
 - Tuple identification across pages, i.e in queries that access more than one column.
-  - Fixed-length offsets, each value is the same length for an attribute.
+  - Fixed-length offsets, each value is the same length for an attribute, use simple arithmetic to jump to an offset to find a tuple.
+Need to convert variable-length data into fixed-length values.
   - Embedded tuple ids, value is stored with it tuple id in a column.
+Need auxiliary data structures to find offset within a column for a given tuple id.
 - Advantages:
   - Reduces amount wasted i/o because DBMS only reads data it needs.
   - Better query processing and data compression because of increased locality and cached data reuse.